 Surgery is a common treatment for breast cancer.
 It’s done to remove as much of the cancer as possible.
-Women have many surgical options.
+You have many surgical options.
 The type of surgery you need depends on:

 The size of the breast lump or tumor and where it is in your breast